 Best family-friendly tours in Lima

-• Culinary tour of Lima: This is one is pretty obvious.
-With the amount of great food on offer in Peru, you can enjoy some tantalizing bites through the city of Lima.
+Culinary tour of Lima: With the amount of great food on offer in Peru, you can enjoy some tantalizing bites through the city of Lima.
 This can be combined with a kid friendly cooking demonstration and cooking class.

-• Visit the bohemian neighborhood of Barrancas and watch the graffiti and the bridge.
+Visit the bohemian neighborhood of Barranco, enjoy views of the Pacific ocean and the bridge.

 Where to stay in Lima with children

-Now Lima is a big city and some places are not as safe as others.
-It´s important to select your accommodation carefully.
-The safest and most well established neighborhoods are Miraflores and Barranco respectively.
-Miraflores is a trendy neighborhood close to the coast line with a streets with stretches of shopping and restaurants.
-The area is home to many expats and most tourists choose to stay here.
-The stand out feature is the stunning Larcomar shopping center which overlooks the Pacific Ocean.
+Lima is a big city and some places are not as safe as others.
+It´s important to select your accommodation wisely.
+The safest and most well established neighborhoods are Miraflores and Barranco.
+Miraflores is a trendy neighborhood close to the coast with streets that have stretches of shopping and restaurants.
+The area is home to many expats and where most tourists choose to stay.
+A must visit is the stunning Larcomar shopping center which overlooks the Pacific Ocean.

 3) Arequipa with Kids